-We are currently recruiting for additional Specialist Paramedics and Advanced Practitioners (Urgent and Primary Care) to begin training in September 2018.
-Staff currently in these roles can offer a range of treatment and interventions directly to patients to support the provision of more comprehensive care at home in a safe and effective manner.
+We have recently recruited 15 new trainee Specialist Paramedic posts and 5 new trainee Advanced Practitioners (Urgent and Primary Care) to begin training in September 2018.
+These roles can offer a range of treatment and interventions directly to patients to support the provision of more comprehensive care at home in a safe and effective manner.
 As a Service we aim to enhance our support to access alternative care pathways that are integrated with local communities and the wider health and social care service.
-We believe that working and developing these enhanced roles will improve patient care and experience, and ensure more efficient and effective clinical services.
+We believe that working and developing these enhanced roles will improve patient care and experience and ensure more efficient and effective clinical services.
+In addition over 70% of staff have now completed their learning in practice annual training which this year includes development in clinical decision making.

-Doc: 2018-07 Item 05 TCTTP and Quality Improvement Page 12 Author: Executive Directors Date: 2018-07-18 Version 1.0 Review Date: Sept 2018
+Doc: 2018-09-26 Item 05 TCTTP and Quality Improvement Page 11 Author: Executive Directors Date: 2018-09-26 Version 1.0 Review Date: Nov 2018